 Nicole Alexander, MS, ATC, LAT

-Head Athletic Trainer for Women’s Basketball and Head Athletic Trainer for Swimming and Diving.
+Head Athletic Trainer for Women’s Basketball and Men’s Tennis

 Luke Ross, MA, ATC, LAT

-Luke Ross joined the athletic training staff in 2013.
-He serves as a staff athletic trainer for football, fencing, and cheerleading.
+Luke Ross joined the athletic training staff in 2013 as a staff athletic trainer for football and fencing.
+In July 2017, he was promoted to the position of interim head football athletic trainer.
 He earned his Bachelor of Science degree in athletic training from Boston University in 2006 and his Master’s degree in Exercise and Sport Science – Athletic Training from UNC in 2008.
 While earning his Master’s degree, Ross served as a graduate assistant athletic trainer, working mainly with the Tar Heel football and women’s rowing programs.

 Ross returns to UNC after spending four season’s as the assistant athletic trainer for football at the University of Connecticut.
 Prior to his time at UConn, he also completed a year-long athletic training internship with the Carolina Panthers.

 He is a proud NATABOC certified athletic trainer (ATC).
-Ross and his wife Megan reside in Durham.
+Ross currently resides in Chapel Hill, with his wife Megan and their son Ben.

 Yuri Jean-Baptiste, MS, ATC, LAT, PES